 The junior college business education curriculum also offers the freshman and sophomore courses usually required by a senior institution for the Bachelor's Degree in business education.

-Two-year programs are offered in secretarial science, clerical, and general business and accounting.
-A one year program is also available in clerical and secretarial science (see technical section.
+Eighteen-month programs are offered in secretarial science, general business and accounting, and medical secretarial training.
+A nine-month program in secretarial science is also available as well as a clerical option (See Technical Section).